Borel-Hirzebruch type formula for the graph equivariant cohomology of a projective bundle over a GKM-graph: Leg bundle over a GKM graph

-In this section we introduce the notion of a leg bundle over a labeled graph, which may be regarded as a combinatorial counterpart of the equivariant vector bundle over a GKM manifold.
+The aim of this section is to define a leg bundle over the GKM graph which is a combinatorial counterpart of the equivariant complex vector bundle over a GKM manifold.